 When you have a digital portfolio, you can keep all your creatives in one place, neatly set, while the printed portfolios may become cumbersome and fragile.
 You always have to make the effort of arranging and putting them back after each interview.
 There are even chances of them getting misplaced.

 The whole process of printing them and arranging them in a case would also cost you more.
 Whereas in digital, you can maintain an easy and flexible portfolio with a relatively lower cost or no cost.

-Gone are the days when you have to take printouts of your works, store it carefully in a suitcase, and show it to your prospective employer.
+Gone are the days when you have to take printouts of your works, store them carefully in a suitcase, and show it to your prospective employer.
 With the advent of the internet, creating a design portfolio is just a cakewalk.
-You are only required to select a platform that best suits you and play with your creativity here and there, and design it; however you like.
+You are only required to select a platform that best suits you and play with your creativity here and there, and design it; however, you like.

 The Importance of digital portfolios:

 Gets you an online presence:

 A survey by Glassdoor.com says that many hiring managers are googling their applicants before the interview process, and not surprisingly, the first thing they look for is an online portfolio.
 Though it sounds nerve-wracking, it is reassuring to know that it’s you who would decide what to come on the first page.
 Is it going to be those party images or your professional profile that narrates your story and skills?

 Adorn your Google search with the designs you created, and, most importantly, an online portfolio that portrays your best works.
 It is not uncommon anymore to see creators maximizing their online presence through multiple channels.
 Be it open platforms like Dribbble or Behance or online portfolio building websites like allyou.net.